stormslowly/resolve/README.md

 # resolve

-a simple tool verify where the module resolve to
+a simple tool to verify where the module resolve to

 ## install